annaturupi/Assignments-2018/Lab05.md

     <link href="//RANDOM-ID-FROM-CLOUDFRONT.cloudfront.net/static/custom.css" rel="stylesheet">
 ```

-#### Questions

-**Q54: Take a couple of screenshots of you S3 and CloudFront consoles to demonstrate that everything worked all right.** Commit the changes on your web app, deploy them on EBS and check that it also works fine from there: **use Google Chrome and check the origin of the files that you are loading (attach a screen shot similar to the one below)**:
+**Q54: Take a couple of screenshots of you S3 and CloudFront consoles to demonstrate that everything worked all right.** Commit the changes on your web app, deploy them on EB and check that it also works fine from there: **use Google Chrome and check the origin of the files that you are loading (attach a screen shot similar to the one below)**:

  <p align="center"><img src="./images/Lab05-11.png " alt="Lab05-11" title="Files loaded"/></p>

 **Q55: How long have you been working on this session (including the optional part)?
-What have been the main difficulties you have faced and how have you solved them?**
+What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.

  Add all these files to your repository and comment what you think is relevant in your session's *README.md*.